apache/activemq-artemis/docs/user-manual/en/persistence.md

 ## Installing AIO

-The Java NIO journal gives great performance, but If you are running ActiveMQ using Linux Kernel 2.6 or later, we highly recommend you use the `AIO` journal for the very best persistence performance.
+The Java NIO journal gives great performance, but If you are running Apache ActiveMQ using Linux Kernel 2.6 or later, we highly recommend you use the `AIO` journal for the very best persistence performance.

 It's not possible to use the AIO journal under other operating systems